Annihilationism: 1900s onwards

-With this one may compare the Anglican prayer-book, as the collect for the ninth Sunday after Trinity, but stating "we who cannot do anything that is good without Thee".
-In the modern ordinary form of the Mass of the Catholic Church, in the collect is included again, used on Thursday in the first week of Lent.

 Conditional immortality

 The doctrine is often, although not always, bound up with the notion of "conditional immortality", a belief that the soul is not innately immortal.
 They are related yet distinct.
 God, who alone is immortal, passes on the gift of immortality to the righteous, who will live forever in Heaven or on an idyllic Earth or World to Come, while the wicked will ultimately face a second death.

 Those who describe or believe in this doctrine may not use "annihilationist" to define the belief, and the terms "mortalist" and "conditionalist" are often used.
 Edward Fudge (1982) uses "annihilationist" to refer to both the "mortalists" and "conditionalists" who believe in a universal resurrection, as well as those groups which hold that not all the wicked will rise to face the New Testament's "resurrection of the dead, both of the just and unjust".

 Justifications

 Interpretation of scripture

 Some annihilationists insist that words like "destroy, destruction, perish, death" must refer to "non-existence".
 While this interpretation of those terms does not imply the non-existence of Hades or the lake of fire, this interpretation does require that the suffering of the souls that inhabit it, is terminated by their reduction to non-existence.
 Adventists, and perhaps others, then understand the term "Hell" (Hades or lake of fire) to refer to the process of destruction, not a permanently existing process.

 Some annihilationists understand there will be suffering in the death process, but ultimately the wages of sin is death, not eternal existence.
 Some affirm that Jesus taught limited conscious physical sufferings upon the guilty: